ben-manes/gradle-versions-plugin/README.md

 the section above it, and the topmost migrates to the current release.
 *Important*s are must-dos, *Tip*s are actions you should or may want to take, and *Note*s are things worth knowing that need no action.

+### v0.60.0

+v0.61.0 names a project by its path in the build tree wherever the report shows one, so the projects of an included build no longer share the `:` that every build answers for its own root:

+> [!IMPORTANT]
+> - A project of an included build is named by its build tree path, so an entry
+>   reads `declared in :child` where it read `declared in root project` (see
+>   [Multi-project builds](#multi-project-builds)).
+The JSON and XML reports
+>   carry the same paths in `projects`.
+> - A `buildSrc` build is named the same way when its task is run from the
+>   outer build, as `:buildSrc:dependencyUpdates`.
+Its report is headed
+>   `:buildSrc` rather than `:`, and its projects are named beneath that path.
+>   Running the task from inside `buildSrc` makes it the root of its own build
+>   tree, which still reads `:`.

+> [!NOTE]
+> A dependency that two builds of a composite declare at different versions is
+> now reported as divergent.
+The attribution naming the projects behind each
+> version was withheld while every entry carried the same project path, which
+> in a composite was always `:`.

 ### v0.59.0